Trending

 Rubio says toll system in Strait of Hormuz would make deal 'unfeasible'

-U.S. Secretary of State Marco Rubio stated that a proposed toll system in the Strait of Hormuz would render any potential deal 'unfeasible,' highlighting the complexities of negotiations in this strategically vital waterway.
+U.S. Secretary of State Marco Rubio has stated that the proposed toll system in the Strait of Hormuz would render any potential deal 'unfeasible.'
+This comment comes amid ongoing tensions in the region, particularly concerning negotiations with Iran ...